web3/web3.js/docs/web3-utils.rst

 Will auto convert any given value to HEX.
 Number strings will interpreted as numbers.
-Text strings will be interepreted as UTF-8 strings.
+Text strings will be interpreted as UTF-8 strings.

 ----------
 Parameters